wcgrizolli/surface_from_gradient/README.rst

  $> git clone https://gitlab.com/wcgrizolli/pythonWorkspace.git

 ..
-NOTE:: This is a private project.
+NOTE: This is a private project.
 Your need to have a user at gitlab.com and to be added to the project to have access.

 **Update your local installation**